AIDS: Toward a New Treatment

-A new molecule developed by researchers atthe Institute of Molecular Genetics in Montpellier ( IGMM) could revolutionize the lives of AIDS patients.
+A new compound developed by researchers atthe Montpellier Institute of Molecular Genetics ( IGMM) could revolutionize the lives of people living with AIDS.

 Improving quality of life

-When could this new treatment be offered to all patients?
-For now, the molecule has already successfully passed phase 1 trials, which demonstrated its safety and good tolerance by the body.
-Phase 2 trials, the results of which were unveiled in April 2016, confirmed the efficacy of ABX464 in HIV-positive patients.
-A Phase 3 clinical trial must now definitively validate Abivax's drug candidate, the final step before it could be brought to market in 2020.
+When might this new treatment become available to all patients?
+So far, the compound has already successfully completed a Phase 1 trial, which demonstrated its safety and good tolerability.
+A Phase 2 trial, the results of which were released in April 2016, confirmed the efficacy of ABX464 in HIV-positive patients.
+A Phase 3 clinical trial must now definitively validate Abivax’s drug candidate, the final step before market approval, which could occur by 2020.

 Jamal Tazi receives the CNRS Innovation Medal!

-A professor at the University of Montpellier, Jamal Tazi was awarded the prestigious CNRS Innovation Medal this year alongside three other researchers.
-At the heart of his current work is the ABX464 molecule, currently in phase 2 clinical trials, which could play a key role in developing a functional cure for the AIDS virus.
+Jamal Tazi, a professor at the University of Montpellier, was honored this year along with three other researchers with the prestigious CNRS Innovation Medal.
+At the heart of his current research is the molecule ABX464, currently in Phase 2 clinical trials, which could play a key role in developing a functional cure for HIV.